-True simplicity in physical form, this designed and built by Jonathan Niemuth table requires no plans, drawings or dimensional decisions.
-A trip to the local hardware store for a few wrenches and a rectangular sheet of solid glass and the furniture piece is finished.
+True simplicity in physical form, this clever and surprisingly handsome industrial coffee table designed and built by Jonathan Niemuth requires no plans, drawings or dimensional decisions.
+A trip to the local hardware store for a few wrenches and a rectangular sheet of solid glass is all it takes.
+Spend a few minutes assembling the parts, and your own custom furniture piece is finished.

 Storage and transportation?
 Save for the glass sheet this would be easy as well, of course, since you simply unscrew the wrenches from one another and toss them in the corner of your garage or workshop – no one would ever even know they were table legs!
 It looks a little out of place in an ordinary living room, but would work great for an industrial loft or similarly-styled space.